helgoboss/helgobox/doc/user-guide.md

 - **Send feedback now:** Usually ReaLearn sends feedback whenever something changed to keep the LEDs or motorized faders of your controller in sync with REAPER at all times.
 There might be situations where it doesn't work though.
 In this case you can send feedback manually using this button.
+- **Log debug info:** Logs some information about ReaLearn's internal state.
+Can be interesting for investigating bugs or understanding how this plug-in works.
 - **Add mapping:** Inserts a default mapping at the end of the current mapping list.
 - **Learn source filter:** If you work with many mappings and you have problems memorizing them, you will love this feature.
 When you press this button, ReaLearn will start listening to incoming MIDI